szstonelee/gointernal/string.md

 void main() {
   String b = "abc";
   f(b);	// b does not change
-  System.out.Println(b);    // will print "abc"
+  System.out.println(b);    // will print "abc"
 }
 ```

 # We can use stirng the C++ way of pointer

 But differnt from Java, in Golang, we can use pointer for string.

 By pointer, we can make b and s share the same underlying array of char.
 ```
 func f(s *string) {
 	*s += " :tail"